DrWiki/RGB_TemperatureMapping/Readme.md

 # RGB_TM

-# please note that the script szw.py you don't need to run and modify.
+# please note that you don't need to run and modify the script szw.py .